sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/SowmyaViswanathanWiki.md

+Week#5

+Coding for Enemy Level 2 was started this week.
+Basic functionalities of the enemy, including moving the enemy, shooting by the enemy and the enemy dying have been implemented.
+Few bits of code, have been blocked with slight problems, and are under implementation.
+Strategy Pattern has been implemented partially.

+XP Core Value: Communication

+Week#5

+In the start of Week 5, we had a meeting to discuss on assigning the tasks for the week.
+Task = "Coding for individual modules" was decided for every person.
+We had a stand up meeting mid-week, to discuss on the progress and on any hurdles we are facing.
+We didnt have any major blockage.

 Week#4

 This week, Strategy pattern was finalised and Class Diagram, with the basic important functions implemented in it, which has been attached with the relating issue in the Kanban Board.
 I have started working on the coding for the different modules.
 I have also started working on the Individual requirement - 'User Story with BDD Scenarios'.